SciCatProject/scicat-workshop/README.md

 ## Exercises
 In the exercises folder, you will find the initial templates for all the python exercises.
-Currently, there is only one exercise ready, although the slides contains a bonus one.

 ## Solutions
 This folder contains a version of the slides and all the notebooks complete with the solutions according to the authors.